 Splitting the cast may relieve the arterial compression but sometimes surgery may be necessary.

-The most common cause of sores is pressure of the plaster on the skin due to poor cast application.
+The most common cause of sores is the pressure of the plaster on the skin due to poor cast application.

-Children may have disturbed sleep and elevated temperature.
+Children may have disturbed sleep and fever.

 Signs that may suggest plaster sore